SNodeC/snode.c/README.md

 Each *SocketAddress* class provides it's very specific set of constructors.

-#### *SocketAddress* Constructors
+#### `SocketAddress` Constructors

-The default constructors of all *SocketAddress* classes creates wild-card *SocketAddress* objects.
-For a *SocketClient* for exampe, which uses such a wild-card *SocketAddress* as *local address* the operating system chooses a valid `sockaddr` structure for the local side of the connection automatically.
+The default constructors of all `SocketAddress` classes creates wild-card `SocketAddress` objects.
+For a `SocketClient` for example, which uses such a wild-card `SocketAddress` as *local address* the operating system chooses a valid `sockaddr` structure for the local side of the connection automatically.

 | SocketAddress                                                | Constructors                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |